Move In Guide

 Support for Loved Ones

-We know this transition is a big step—not just for students, but for families and loved ones, too.
-At UCCS, we’re committed to creating a safe, welcoming environment where your student can thrive.
+We know this transition is a big step not just for students, but for families and loved ones too.
+At UCCS, we’re dedicated to creating a safe, welcoming environment where your student can thrive.
 You’re an important part of their journey, and we’re here to support you every step of the way.

 Support For Loved Ones